-This is an extremely lucrative strategy, which not only helps Ashok and Asha to get extra money for their down payment, but also generates a tax refund that they can use towards their closing costs or to buy furniture or whatever else they may choose to do with it.
+This is an extremely lucrative strategy, which not only helps David and Melrose to get the extra money needed for their down payment, but also generates a tax refund that they can use towards their closing costs or to buy furniture or whatever else they may choose to do with it.